 Fremantle is a hip and happening little city, overflowing with colonial history and modern style.

 The port city is often sold as a day trip from Perth but it deserves more than a fleeting visit.
-There’s a really cool vibe to Freo (that’s what the locals call it), so if possible plan to spend a couple of days here (and even then you’ll be aching to stay longer or plan your next visit!).
+There’s a really cool vibe to ‘Freo’ (that’s what the locals call it), so plan to spend a couple of days here if possible (and even then you’ll be aching to stay longer or plan your next visit!).

-Here are ten top experiences in Fremantle.
+Here are ten top things to do in Fremantle.

 Get on the craft beer and ale trail

 The craft beer scene is thriving in towns and cities across Australia and Fremantle is one of the pioneers.
 Little Creatures Brewery sets the bar high with its Pale Ale – the brew that put them on the craft beer map.
 A tour through the brewery is fun, informative and ends with tastings.
 Need I say more?